Let’s look at some of the must-have barber supplies that every barber should have!

 A barber cape is an essential piece of equipment that protects your customer’s clothing from hair clippings and water spray.
 A quality barber cape should be made of a durable material that is easy to clean, soft enough for you and your customer to be comfortable during a haircut, and long enough to cover the customer’s clothing.

 Some barber capes are made of leather or vinyl.
-Leather may be more expensive but it is also stronger than vinyl, which tends to wear out quickly.
+Leather may be more expensive but is stronger than vinyl, which tends to wear out quickly.
 Vinyl capes can also become sticky after being used several times because they are not as breathable as leather or cotton, which makes them feel less comfortable for the person using them.

 Shaving Cream/Foam